JamieBort/Learning-Directory/Java/Courses/SpringBoot/SpringBootQuickStart/WhatIveLearned.md

 ## Unit Three - Booting Spring Boot
 ### Spring Boot Quick Start 21 - Unit Overview
+Skipped this video.

 ### Spring Boot Quick Start 22 - Using Spring Initializr
+Skipped this video.

 ### Spring Boot Quick Start 23 - Using Spring Boot CLI
-`Learn how to run quick Groovy scripts as complete Spring applications, directly from the command line.`
+`Learn how to run quick Groovy scripts as complete Spring applications, directly from the command line.` Skipped this video.

 ### Spring Boot Quick Start 24 - Using the STS IDE
+Skipped this video.

 ### Spring Boot Quick Start 25 - Using application properties
+Skipped this video.

 ## Unit Four - Spring Data JPA: The Data Tier
 ### Spring Boot Quick Start 26 - What is JPA